earlephilhower/arduino-littlefs-upload/README.md

 On macOS, press `[⌘]` + `[Shift]` + `[P]` to open the Command Palette in the Arduino IDE, then "`Upload LittleFS to Pico/ESP8266/ESP32`".

-Additionally, the active partitions file can be located with the Command Palette command "`Find Partition File`".

 ## Glitches

 The first sketch auto-opened by the IDE presently may have corrupted state which causes uploads to fail.